Skip to main content

 Verification

-#This guide is based on official Department of State instructions for DS-3035 and is updated whenever form editions or filing rules change.
-Always verify current requirements on the official Department of State website.
+This guide is based on official Department of State instructions for DS-3035 and is updated with changes in form editions or filing rules.
+Always confirm current requirements on the official Department of State website.

 FAQs